 While it may be desirable to augment MWSC data using high-precision Gaia astrometry, this cannot be done from existing Gaia-based catalogues alone due to limited overlap in cluster lists, and would in practice require a full redetermination of all cluster basic parameters using Gaia data.
 Similarly, validating the MWSC data using existing catalogues is a non-trivial task that may be complicated by selection effects from limited catalogue overlap.
 As such, both approaches are beyond the scope of this work.

-The MWSC catalogue \citep{khea12,mwscat}, represents a heliocentric sample of Galactic star clusters built using astrometry of PPMXL \citep[][]{ppmxl} in combination with near-infrared photometry from 2MASS \citep[][]{cat2mass}. {It contains} basic parameters for 3061 open clusters \citep{mwscat}, 202 of which were newly discovered as part of the MWSC survey \citep{mwscnew,mwscnew2}.
-Investigation by \citet{mwscint} determined that the MWSC sample is magnitude-limited. \citet{mwscmass} extended the list of basic cluster parameters by the cluster tidal masses.
+The MWSC catalogue \citep{khea12,mwscat}, represents a heliocentric sample of Galactic star clusters built using astrometry of PPMXL \citep[][]{ppmxl} in combination with near-infrared photometry from 2MASS \citep[][]{cat2mass}. {It contains} basic parameters for 3061 open clusters \citep{mwscat}, 202 of which are newly discovered as part of the MWSC survey \citep{mwscnew,mwscnew2}.
+Investigation by \citet{mwscint} determines that the MWSC sample is magnitude-limited. \citet{mwscmass} extend the list of basic cluster parameters by the cluster tidal masses.

 As the MWSC sample of open clusters can be characterised as magnitude-limited, it is necessary to address the issue of in-sample bias {due to variable completeness.
-For this purpose, we follow here the approach of `magnitude-dependent completeness limits' used by \citet{mwscage,mwscmass}, which requires the assumption of a uniform distribution of clusters in the Galactic plane in the solar neighbourhood.
-Each cluster is assigned an individual completeness distance \be \hat{d}_{xy} = p - q I(M_{K_\mrm{S}}), \ee depending on its integrated magnitude $I(M_{K_\mrm{S}})$ in the $K_\mrm{S}$ passband.
-Here we adopt the values $p = 0.36 \,\mrm{kpc}$ and $q = 0.54\, \mrm{kpc \, mag^{-1}}$ from \citet{mwscmass}.
+For this purpose, we followed here the approach of `magnitude-dependent completeness limits' used by \citet{mwscage,mwscmass}, which requires the assumption of a uniform distribution of clusters in the Galactic plane in the solar neighbourhood.
+Each cluster was assigned an individual completeness distance \be \hat{d}_{xy} = p - q I(M_{K_\mrm{S}}), \ee depending on its integrated magnitude $I(M_{K_\mrm{S}})$ in the $K_\mrm{S}$ passband.
+Here we adopted the values $p = 0.36 \,\mrm{kpc}$ and $q = 0.54\, \mrm{kpc \, mag^{-1}}$ from \citet{mwscmass}.
 Only clusters which have a heliocentric distance projected to the Galactic plane $d_{xy}$ smaller than their individual magnitude-dependent completeness limit, that is, which fall inside their completeness area \be S(M_{K_\mrm{S}}) = \pi \hat{d}_{xy}^2, \ee contribute to the {`representative'} subsample of clusters.
 We find that of the 3061 MWSC open clusters, $N_\mrm{Cl}=2227$ fall inside their magnitude-dependent completeness limits.

 {This completeness correction results in a sample with a single formal global completeness fraction $f_\mrm{G}$ applying to all cluster counts, such that the true cluster population is larger than the observed one by a factor $f_\mrm{G}^{-1}$.
 We omit this factor over the course of our following analysis as we implicitly deal only with observed cluster counts and derived quantities, and note that in-sample determination of $f_\mrm{G}$ is, in general, not possible. }